Carmine00/ResearchTrack-Assignment-1/README.md

 ### Possible improvements ###
 A possible adjustment could be to improve the robot's vision, in order to enlarge the field view and avoid turning multiple times when the token are close to the robot.
-If the boxes in the enviroment were not well ordered like in the analyzed scenario, a more sophisticated algortihm could be implemented in order to avoid collisions with boxes along the path of the robot;
-in this case a simpler approach was preferred so as to achieve the task in the easiest way.
+If the boxes in the enviroment were not supposed to be well displaced like in the analyzed scenario, a more sophisticated algortihm could have been implemented in order to avoid collisions with boxes along the path of the robot; in this case a simpler approach was preferred so as to achieve the task in the easiest way.